Agricultural subsidy: South Korea

 South Korea has made attempts to reform its agricultural sector, despite resistance from vested interests.
 In 2012, South Korea provided approximately $20 billion in agricultural subsidies.

 India

 Agricultural subsidy in India primarily consists of subsidies like, fertilizer, irrigation, equipment, credit subsidy, seed subsidy, export subsidy etc. Subsidy on fertilizers is provided by the Central government whereas subsidy on water and irrigation is provided by the local State governments.
 Drawing on the most recent estimates, annual central government subsidies to farmers would be of the order of ₹120500 crore as the sum of fertilizer subsidies (₹70000 crore, 2017/18), credit subsidies (₹20000 crore, 2017/18), crop insurance subsidies (₹6500 crore, 2018/19) and expenditures towards price support (₹24000 crore estimated for 2016/17).
-Total subsidies to farmers in India is in the range of $45–50 billion, to the tune of 2%-2.5% of GDP.
+Total subsidies to farmers in India is in the range of $45 billion to 50 billion, to the tune of 2%-2.5% of GDP.
 But per farmer the subsidy just about touches $48 in India, compared to over $7,000 in the U.S.